 - Communicating 360:

-As we have mentioned previously, it is crucial that you communicate the process to all stakeholders.
-You will want to communicate the purpose of the 360, explain the process and how feedback will be gathered and utilized.
+As we have mentioned previously, it is crucial that you communicate the process to all stakeholders, including the purpose of the 360 degree, the process, and how feedback will be gathered and utilized.

 Time: It could take 1-3 weeks to communicate the process if in-person meetings are used with employees, supervisors, managers and raters.